void

 Background

-Šaščín is according to Břetislav Hůla the pilgrimage site Šaštín in the Nitra district in Slovakia but in an unconvincing manner he links it to the novel Šaščinká bestie by the Slovak author Jožo Nižnánsky.
-The catch is that this author never wrote any novel such named but rather one called Čachtická pani.
+Šaščín is, according to Břetislav Hůla, the pilgrimage site Šaštín in the Nitra district in Slovakia, but he links it to the novel Šaščinká bestie by the Slovak author Jožo Nižnánsky in an unconvincing manner.
+The catch is that this author never wrote any novel with this title, but rather one called Čachtická pani.

 Elisabeth Báthory

-The main character of the novel was the Hungarian duchess Elisabeth Báthory (hu.
-Báthori Erzsébet) (1560-1615) who is believed to have killed young women and then took baths in their blood to become beautiful.
-Nižnánsky's novel was however published in 1932 which is ten years after Hašek wrote this part of The Good Soldier Švejk.
-Despite all the confusion it is still obvious that both Břetislav Hůla and Švejk had Čachtice in mind.
+The main character of the novel was the Hungarian duchess Elisabeth Báthory (Hun.
+Báthori Erzsébet) (1560-1615), who is believed to have killed young women and then bathed in their blood to become beautiful.
+Nižnánsky's novel was, however, published in 1932, which is ten years after Hašek wrote this part of The Good Soldier Švejk.
+Despite all the confusion, it is still clear that both Břetislav Hůla and Švejk had Čachtice in mind.

 Hašek in Čachtice

-That Hašek was aware of Báthory is beyond doubt as he personally visited Čachtice.
-On 1 September 1901 he even dispatched a postcard from here where the bloodthirsty lady is pictured on the card and he also mentioned her directly.
+That Hašek was aware of Báthory is beyond doubt, as he personally visited Čachtice.
+On 1 September 1901, he even sent a postcard from there, where the bloodthirsty lady is pictured on the card, and he also mentioned her directly.

 Anna Darvulia from Šaštín

-Jaroslav Šerák points to a study that reveals that Báthory didn't commit the misdeeds all on her own, that she had several women helping her.
-The most important of them was Anna Darvulia who actually was from Šaštín[a].
-Despite being far less known than Báthory she was every bit as cruel and it may well be that Švejk knew about here and that she was his monster from Šaščín.
+Jaroslav Šerák points to a study that reveals Báthory did not commit the misdeeds all on her own, and that she had several women helping her.
+The most important of them was Anna Darvulia, who was actually from Šaštín[a].
+Although she was far less well known than Báthory, she was just as cruel, and it may well be that Švejk knew about her and that Darvulia was his monster from Šaščín.

 Eva Kozlová (2010)